Bountiful, UT DUI Lawyer

 Our DUI defense attorneys have several methods they can employ to help fight your DUI case in Bountiful.
 The most important first step in defending a case is gathering all the evidence against you in the state’s possession and reviewing it for weaknesses.
 This includes investigating police records to see if any mistakes or violations of your constitutional rights were made during your arrest.
 For instance, if evidence was illegally seized, we can file a motion to have that evidence suppressed, which will keep it out of a trial.
 In some cases, this might be sufficient to have a case dismissed.

-Another strategy is to review the chemical reports to see if there were any errors in the police’s equipment or procedures.
+Another strategy is to review the chemical reports to see if there are any errors in the police’s equipment or procedures.
 If evidence was processed incorrectly or the wrong blood or urine was tested, we can fight to have the evidence thrown out.

 We can also challenge whether the police had probable cause to arrest you in the first place.
 The police need probable cause to make an arrest.
 This means that they have evidence that a crime has been committed and you are the likely suspect.
 If the officers did not do a field sobriety test or breathalyzer but arrested you because they merely suspected DUI, they will likely arrest you on suspicion of DUI and take a blood test.
 However, we can fight the arrest and the introduction of any evidence taken by the police during and after the incident.